kliang696/Bank_Churn_Prediction/README.md

 3. __Catergorical Data__
     * For the categorical data, we convert binary features to 0 and 1.
 For example, we map "Existing Customer" to 0 and "Attrited Customer" to 1, and so on, and  For ordinal features that can be ordered, we assign values from 0 to 5 based on their order.
 For example, for card categories, the lowest level is "blue," so we assign it a value of 0, and "silver" is assigned a value of 1, "gold" is assigned a value of 2, and "platinum" is assigned a value of 3, and so on.
 For nominal features, which cannot be ordered, we will use one-hot encoding to transform them into separate columns in the feature engineering phase.

-    * The plot indicates that customers with an income less than $40,000 and a "blue" level card category have the highest churn rates.
-This makes sense, as individuals with lower income and lower level card status may be more likely to churn.
+    * The plot indicates that customers with an income less than $40,000, "Uneducated(0)" and a "blue" level card category have the highest churn rates.
+This makes sense, as individuals with lower income , lower education level and lower level card status may be more likely to churn.
 These factors should be taken into consideration in future efforts to reduce churn.
     * <img src="Plots/EDA/Cat.png">